sgnd/docker-course/README.md

 ### Viewing Port Mappings

-To view the port mappings for a container, you can use the `docker port` command.
+To view the port mappings of a container, you can use the `docker port` command.
 For example:

 `docker port <container_id> `

-This command will display the port mappings for the specified container.
+This command will display the port mappings of the specified container.
+It will show the container's exposed ports and the corresponding host ports.

 ### Restarting a Container